-4.1.2 Acceptance of ESAs by Board of Selectmen and Town Manager
+4.1.2 Acceptance of ESAs by Board of Selectmen

-All contracts negotiated by the Town shall be expressly conditioned upon the acceptance of the contract by the Town Manager.
+All contracts negotiated by the Town shall be expressly conditioned upon the acceptance of the contract by the Board of Selectmen.
 Competitive Suppliers and contracts must comply with all applicable laws and rules and regulations promulgated by the Department concerning competitive suppliers.

-4.1.3 Signing of ESA by Board of Selectmen and Town Manager
+4.1.3 Signing of ESA by Board of Selectmen

-With the signing of the contract by the Town Manager, the terms and conditions in the contract will be utilized for service for eligible consumers within the municipal boundaries of the Town, except for those eligible consumers who have selected a Competitive Supplier prior to the contract activation date and do not wish to switch to service under the Town's contract, or those eligible consumers who affirmatively opt-out of the Program.
-In addition, all eligible consumers relocating to the area will be enrolled in the Town's Program one month after their delivery account is set up with their service territory's Local Distributor, unless they choose another Competitive Supplier, or opt-out following activation of service.
+With the signing of the contract by the Board of Selectmen, the terms and conditions in the contract will be utilized for service for eligible consumers within the municipal boundaries of the Town, except for those eligible consumers who have selected a Competitive Supplier prior to the contract activation date and do not wish to switch to service under the Town's contract, or those eligible consumers who affirmatively opt-out of the Program.
+In addition, all eligible consumers relocating to the area will be enrolled in the Town's Program one month after their delivery account is set up with the Local Distributor, unless they choose another Competitive Supplier, or opt-out following activation of service.